twbs/bootstrap/docs/4.1/content/tables.md

 ## Top and bottom border

 Change the following variables to add or remove top or bottom borders.
-These are the default values:
+These are the default values from `_variables.scss`:
 ```scss
 $table-show-border-top:       true !default;
 $table-show-border-bottom:    false !default;